awsdocs/aws-codecommit-user-guide/doc_source/how-to-browse.md

 **To browse the content of a repository**

-1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codecommit](https://console.aws.amazon.com/codecommit)\.
+1. Open the AWS CodeCommit console at [https://console\.aws\.amazon\.com/codesuite/codecommit/home](https://console.aws.amazon.com/codesuite/codecommit/home)\.

-1. On the **Dashboard** page, from the list of repositories, choose the repository you want to browse\.
+1. On the **Repositories** page, from the list of repositories, choose the repository you want to browse\.

 1. In the **Code** view, browse the contents of the default branch for your repository\.

    To change the view to a different branch or tag, choose the view selector button\.
-Either choose a branch or tag name from the drop\-down list, or in the filter box, type the name of the branch or tag, and then choose it from the list\.
+Either choose a branch or tag name from the drop\-down list, or in the filter box, enter the name of the branch or tag, and then choose it from the list\.

 1. Do one of the following:
    + To view the contents of a directory, choose it from the list\.
 You can choose any of the directories in the navigation list to return to that directory view\.
 You can also use the up arrow at the top of the directory list\.